Stranger random act of kindness for Hartley siblings relieving financial, emotion stress

-, the Hartley siblings were left in limbo - emotionally and financially.
+When their father disappeared and their mother died less than a month later, the Hartley siblings were left in limbo - emotionally and financially.

 But a stranger's random act of kindness has eased their burden - an act so generous the trio are forever indebted.